raisimTech/raisimLib/docs/sections/Installation.rst

 Setup
 ========

 Please install/save everything locally to prevent any conflicts with other libraries.
 We will assume that you have a single workspace where you save all repos related to raisim.
 Here we introduce two variables

 * ``WORKSPACE``: workspace where you clone your git repos (e.g., ~/raisim_workspace)
 * ``LOCAL_INSTALL``: install directory where you install exported cmake libraries (e.g., ~/raisim_build)

-You can add them to your environment variables or simply replace them by the path you want in the below instructions.
+You can add them to your environment variables or simply replace them by the path you want in the following instructions on this page.

 Dependencies
 ============